UniversalDependencies/UD_Slovak-SNK/README.md

 * 2021-05-15 v2.8
   * Fixed recognition of clauses with passive participles (ADJ).
+  * Split multi-word tokens of the type "naňho".
 * 2020-05-15 v2.6
   * Changed sentence ids to preserve the name of the source text.
     * Side effect: The order of the sentences changed, and so did the train-dev-test data split.